Walter Benjamin Kolleg

 The Walter Benjamin Kolleg (WBKolleg) of the University of Bern was created in 2015.
 It is a dedicated to inter- and transdisciplinary research activities in the social sciences and humanities.
 It provides financial support and a hub for early career scholars.
 Moreover, it supports cooperation between faculties and universities.

 The Kolleg is named after Walter Benjamin (1892-1940), a prominent graduate of the University of Bern whose work combines different disciplinary strands within the humanities.

 The WBKolleg consists of doctoral students, junior fellows and other young researchers.
 In addition, interdisciplinary bachelor's and master's degree programs are offered.
 The Kolleg’s President is elected by the Faculty of Humanities.
-Presidents have been: the musicologist Anselm Gerhard 2015-2019, Karénina Kollmar-Paulenz (2020-2021), Stefan Rebenich (since Januar 2022).
+Presidents have been: the musicologist Anselm Gerhard 2015-2019, Karénina Kollmar-Paulenz (2020-2021), Stefan Rebenich (since January 2022).

 Research and teaching

 The Kolleg was funded in May 2015 in order to bring together the interdisciplinary centers, projects and range of courses at the Faculty of Humanities.
 It includes two research centers, the Interdisciplinary Research and Graduate Network, the Research Forum, and other projects:

 Center for Global Studies (CGS): The CGS is a research center which examines current and historical processes of interdependence and separation in human life – over long distances and in different cultural contexts.
 It offers the doctoral program Global Studies, five master's degree programs and a bachelor's degree program.

 Center for the Study of Language and Society (CSLS): The CSLS is a research center which focusses on the scientific examination of the relation between language and society and their mutual influence in the widest sense.
 Besides the doctoral program Studies of Language and Society the center offers a master's degree program in Sociolinguistics.

 Interdisciplinary Research and Graduate Network (IRN) with the Graduate School of the Humanities (GSH): The IRN is an embedded institution for the support of young researchers on PhD and postdoc level.
 It consists of: